 The climax of the documentary, highlighting Rajamouli’s international accolades, effectively evokes a sense of pride as he propels Indian cinema onto the global stage.
 The conclusion emphasizes Rajamouli’s commitment to preserving Indian stories through his films, reinforcing the idea that his achievements are not just personal victories but milestones for Indian cinema.

-Critique of the Documentary
+Critique of the documentary

 Anupama Chopra, a renowned film critic, lends her narrative expertise to the documentary.
 Known for her incisive interviews, Chopra’s presence is a highlight, but the documentary does not fully realize the potential suggested by its title, Modern Masters.
 While it aptly showcases Rajamouli’s accomplishments, it falls short in providing an in-depth exploration of his creative process and personal experiences.
 The audience is left wanting more insight into how his worldwide acclaim has impacted him and what future projects might lie ahead.